ghbrown/ghbrown.github.io/content/posts/deep_dish_chain.md

 The sauce was well distributed on the pizza, but the ratio of sauce to the rest of the pizza was too low.
 However, it is perhaps important to note that I err on the side of more sauce when in doubt.
 As for taste, the sauce was appropriately acidic, but perhaps under spiced.
-Moving up to cheese, it was applied in the correct proportion all the way to the edges, where cripsed cheese bits could be had.
+Moving up to cheese, it was applied in the correct proportion all the way to the edges, where crisped cheese bits could be had.
 Notably, Domino's blend of mozzarella, monterey jack, and white cheddar provides a punchier flavor when compared to 100% mozzarella topped pizzas.
 <br>
 [COST: $10.68 after tax for 14 inch large.]

-<span class="themecolor">Jet's</span> deep dish pizza (top right) has proprtionately too much dough, though the shatteringly crisp bottom provides a welcome change of texture.
+<span class="themecolor">Jet's</span> deep dish pizza (top right) has proportionately too much dough, though the shatteringly crisp bottom provides a welcome change of texture.
 This crispness could come from the high oil content of the dough, or a liberal application of oil to the pan in which it is cooked.
 Either way the result is a glassy bottomed pizza that oozes a bit of oil from the dough when squeezing or biting.
 The crumb structure of the dough was very open resulting in a bubbly and textured base layer.